 Policy makers are working on the largest internet filter we’ve ever seen.
 A filter will decide which of your uploads will be seen by the rest of the world and which won’t.
 But these filters often fail.
-Member of the European Parliament (MEP) Julia Reda published some examples of where filters got it wrong.
+Member of the European Parliament (MEP) Felix Reda published some examples of where filters got it wrong.
 Here are a few low points.

 Copyright filter blocks lecture on copyright

 In a recording of a Harvard Law School lecture on copyright, the professor plays a short excerpt from a Jimi Hendrix song to illustrate his argument.
 That’s perfectly legal: there are copyright exceptions that let you use copyright protected material for educational purposes.
 YouTube’s filter was, however, unable to assess the context and therefore said the video was violating copyright.
 Lesson learned?
 Filters don’t recognise exceptions.

 Filter accuses NASA of publishing footage belonging to NASA